Regularly updated and interactive data on the coronavirus crisis

 Get involved and how we can help you

 We want to expand the range of data available to charities and funders.
 We are exploring including more funder data, plus data on charities, mutual aid groups and social enterprises.
-We also want to explore demand data from charities, to better understand what they are experiencing on the ground and to set that against the official figures.
-We can only do this with the support of others, so if you see the potential of this work and want to be involved, please get in touch.
+We also want to explore more demand data from charities, to better understand what they are experiencing on the ground and to set that against the official figures.
+Thank you to Turn2us and Buttle UK for sharing their data with us for our 2 June update.
+We can only improve our dashboard with the support of others, so if you see the potential of this work and want to be involved, please get in touch.

 If you are a funder and you need help to further analyse this data, or to use it to help inform your giving in a particular region or charitable area, get in touch.
 To contact us to discuss what services we could provide to you, click here.

 We have identified some key themes and issues from analysing this data set.
 In your organisation, you will bring your own perspective to the data and see themes that we haven’t, which are more relevant to your cause and location.
 These examples are intended to show you what can be done by looking at data through this source and others.
-Our analysis below relies upon data from the 10th of April.
-We hope to update this analysis soon, but have kept these findings here as an indicator of what charities and funders could do themselves.
+Our analysis below relies upon data from 10 April and was written shortly after 10 April.
+We will update this analysis soon, in line with our 2 June update, but have kept these findings here as an indicator of what charities and funders could do with our dashboard.

 London is the worst hit, but potentially has fewer vulnerable people